dvrpc/ReusableComponents/maps/_docs/html/readme.md

         ```
 - Headers (```<h1>```,```<h2>```, .... ```<h6>```) establish hierarchy and have to be in order.
 For example the sidebar header is an ```<h1>``` so subsequent sidebar subheaders should start at ```<h2>``` and work down as appropriate.<br />
 Header hierarchy is established by order and nesting. <br />
-    - For example, this is acceptable:
+    - For example, this works:
         ```
         <h2>subheader</h2>
         <div>